RoboGenTech/Math-In-LIDAR/README.md

 # Project Name: The Math Used In LiDaR
 # Overview:
-This project can be used as an introductory Data Science project.
 In this project, I learned what data gets collected using Lidar sensors and what computational algorithms are used to convert that data into actionable perception such as navigating a self driving car.
 I studied C libraries of (RP Lidar, Standard SDK), and used Jupyter Notebook to map the data collected by a RPLidar device.
 Jupyter Notebook enabled the Linear Algebra calculations used by the optimization algorithm that I decided to study.

 <img width="350" heigh="250" align="right" src="images/Lidar0.jpg">
 The project is using RPLidar, a product by SLAMtech as a Lidar sensor.
 The RPLidar device is capable of doing a full 360 degree sweep of  the environment.
 This device is a full 360 degree rotating Lidar similar to the type of Lidar sensor that we see on top of the self-driving vehicles also called Autonomous Vehicles or AV.
 Note that there are many other applications of Lidar.
-In early uses of Lidar technology, a famous Lidar use was for the Apollo 15 moon mission, where they used Lidar to do the topographical map of the section of the moon.

 </BR><</BR>
 This project has the following components: